Mass media regulation: China

-The European Union
+European Union

 Most EU member states have replaced media ownership regulations with competition laws.
 These laws are created by governing bodies to protect consumers from predatory business practices by ensuring that fair competition exists in an open-market economy.
 However, these laws cannot solve the problem of convergence and concentration of media.

+The Digital Services Act (DSA) governs the responsibilities of digital services that act as mediators between customers and goods, services, and content.
+This comprises, for example, internet marketplaces.

+To reduce hate crime and speech, the 2008 Framework Decision deemed that it is illegal to encourage and spread any form of hatred based on a person's race, nationality, ethnicity, and religion.
+In addition, a Voluntary Code of Conduct was passed in 2016 to counter hate speech online.